stanfordjournalism/padj-code/docs/tech_setup.md

 ## Shell Terminal

 Mac and Linux both come with terminal programs, which provide a text-based interface to your operating system and related command-line tools.

 On Mac, use `Command + spacebar` to perform a Spotlight search for "Terminal".

-For a more pleasant shell experience, we strongly recommend installing [iTerm2](https://iterm2.com/).
+For a more pleasant terminal experience, we strongly recommend installing [iTerm2](https://iterm2.com/).

 ## Version control